amatiasq/pensieve/README.md

 ## Features

 - [Configurable](https://pensieve.amatiasq.com/settings) for settings and shortcuts (`CMD+,`)
 - Installable from Chrome.
-This is required for some shortcuts to work.
+This is required for some shortcuts to work
 - Works offline for notes opened in the past

 ### Organisation